department-of-veterans-affairs/va.gov-team/products/platform/cms-metalsmith-build/cms-export-retrospective.md

 * _“We were really focused on the user experience of editors, and publishing time.
 We sacrificed the developer experience.”_
 * _“The dev experience was considered in that theoretically it would be easier to maintain a few transformers if you had to modify them.
 But it wasn’t considered the initial creation which is a lot of effort.”_
-* _“it was exhausting to do things both ways — graphQL and CMS Export.”
+* _“It was exhausting to do things both ways — graphQL and CMS Export.”_

 ### All initiatives must have clear, documented responsibility and accountability across contracts and teams.
 All affected contracts and teams should sign off on the documented ownership.